cyle/cylenet/README.md

 1. in one Terminal window, go to the "WiNS-SSL" folder, and run `node server.js`
 1. in another Terminal window, go to the "CTP-SSL" folder, and run `node server.js`
-1. in the final Terminal window, go to the "CTP-SSL" folder, and run `node client.js "cyle.lol" "GET /"`
+1. in the final Terminal window, go to the "CTP-SSL" folder, and run `node client.js "cyle.lol"`

 That final step does the following...

 1. uses my WiNS-SSL module to translate the desired server hostname "cyle.lol" to the IP "127.0.0.1"
-1. sends the request "GET /" to the CTP server at that IP.
+1. sends the request "REQ cyle.lol/" to the CTP server at that IP.
 1. renders out the response, which should be a simple text file, in Markdown format, from the "ctproot" folder.

 ## Technical crap